dxw/playbook/playbook.md

 We are helpful, useful and expert.
 We give practical and pragmatic advice to each other, and to our clients.

-#### Honest

-We are honest, trustworthy and straightforward.
-We give plain-spoken, frank, accurate feedback and advice, and we never mislead or obscure the issue at hand.

 #### Positive

 We are positive, cheerful and supportive.
 Even in crisis, we stay optimistic.
 We [assume good faith](https://en.wikipedia.org/wiki/Wikipedia:Assume_good_faith) and offer constructive challenge.

+#### Reliable

+We are reliable, consistent and committed.
+We make every effort to live up to each others' expectations, and to exceed the expectations of our clients.

+#### Honest

+We are honest, trustworthy and straightforward.
+We give plain-spoken, frank, accurate feedback and advice, and we never mislead or obscure the issue at hand.

 #### Curious